 8. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-Details of energy conservation technology absorption research and development andforeign exchange earnings and outgo as required under Section 134(3)(m) of the Act readwith the applicable rules are given in Annexure II to this Report.
+Details of energy conservation technology absorption research anddevelopment and foreign exchange earnings and outgo as required under Section 134(3)(m) ofthe Act read with the applicable rules are given as an Annexure I to this Report.

 10. RISK MANAGEMENT

-The Risk Management Committee meets at regular intervalsand identifies the top risksand prioritises those risks.
-The Audit and Finance Committee is updated about the same.
+The Risk Management Committee of the Company meets at regular intervalsand identifies the top risks and prioritises those risks.
+Particulars about this Committeeare given in the Report on Corporate Governance.

 11. CORPORATE SOCIAL RESPONSIBILITY REPORT